 In the first phase of the reign of the Árpád Dynasty, this area was inhabited by populous communities.
 The first written mention of Szoboszló dates back to 1075 when King Géza I. donated half of Szoboszló’s royal duty taxes to the new abbacy to be established at Garamszentbenedek.
 With his deed of gift, decorated with his coat of arms and dated 2 September 1606, Bocskai István, Prince of Transylvania provided homes for 700 Hajdú cavalrymen at the site of Szoboszló, which had formerly been destroyed by the Tartars of Crimea.

 The „Hajdú” soldiers were armed herdsmen who worked all over Royal Hungary and the Turk Occupied Lands of Hungary in the 16-17th century, taking the grey cattle to markets abroad.
 The Hajdus were vehement and had a savage reputation, their officers had to keep a strong discipline among them to keep them from plundering the countryside.
 Mercenary generals either detested and despised, like Wallenstein or praised the Hungarian Hajdus, as General Basta did.
-Sometimes the name „Hajdú” was equal with an outlaw.
+Sometimes the name „Hajdú” was equal to an outlaw.
 Almost all of them were Calvinists and more and more of them went to military service in the first part of the 17th century.
 Prince Bocskai István was one of their first great generals who hired them in numbers against the Habsburgs; he began to settle them, giving them economic privileges in exchange for military service.
-He very cleverly established Hajdu-towns for them near the Tisza river, where the borders of the Occupied Lands, Royal Hungary, and Transylvania met.
+He very cleverly established Hajdu towns for them near the Tisza river, where the borders of the Occupied Lands, Royal Hungary, and Transylvania met.
 (This region was called Partium.)

 You can read about the famous Hungarian grey cattle here: